-- 1. First the weighted average for remedial segments is determined by taking October 2021 times 2 + March 2021= Total segments divided by 3. - 2.
-Then, we do the same thing with total enrollment (multiplied by 6 to convert to segments) for the school for both of these counts.
+- 1. First the weighted average for remedial segments is determined by taking October 2022 times 2 + March 2022= Total segments divided by 3. - 2.
+Then, we do the same thing with total enrollment for the school for both of these counts.
 This is done to determine the percentage of total enrollment for each of those counts that were served previously. - 3.
 Total for #1 is then divided by total for #2 to determine the percentage of total segments that are identified as remedial. - 4.
-This percentage is then applied to the forecasted enrollment for FY2023 to determine the approximate student count for REP for the upcoming year. - 5.
-The base allotment in SSF for FY2023 is \$4,445 and the weight for EIP/REP is 1.05 which is applied to the total enrollment projection calculated in step 4.
+This percentage is then applied to the forecasted enrollment for FY2025 to determine the approximate student count for REP for the upcoming year. - 5.
+The base allotment in SSF for FY2025 is \$5,334.
+The weight for EIP/REP is 1.05 for Elementary and 0.40 for Middle and High School which is applied to the total enrollment projection calculated in step 4.